 As with bone grafting, your own tissue can be used.
 However, graft material can be obtained from a tissue bank.
 One advantage of taking the tissue graft from a tissue bank is that if donor tissue is used, a second surgical site or donor site is not necessary, potentially making it more comfortable for the patient.

 Drs.
-Harris, Park, and Brown of Utah Surgical Arts maintain two practice offices located in Provo, Payson, and South Jordan, Utah, serving all of Utah County and are available to schedule your bone or tissue grafting procedure at either of their locations.
+Harris, Park, Brown, and Wood of Utah Surgical Arts maintain three practice offices located in Provo, Payson, and South Jordan, Utah, serving all of Utah County and are available to schedule your bone or tissue grafting procedure at any of their locations.